Shivani9chinthala/Risk-Analytics-in-Banking-Financial-Services-/README.md

 ## 📌 Project Overview
 This project focuses on **credit risk analysis in the banking and financial services domain**.
-It combines **data analysis, machine learning, and business intelligence** to identify high-risk customers and support data-driven decision-making.
+It combines **Excel, Python, Machine Learning, and Power BI** to analyze customer data, predict loan defaults, and build interactive dashboards for decision-making.

-The project includes:
-- 📊 Power BI Dashboard for business insights
-- 🤖 Machine Learning model for risk prediction
-- 🐍 Python-based data preprocessing and analysis
+The project demonstrates an **end-to-end data analytics workflow** from data cleaning to model building and visualization.

 ---

 ## 🎯 Objectives
 - Analyze customer data to identify **loan default patterns**
 - Build a **machine learning model** to predict credit risk
-- Create **interactive dashboards** for business users
+- Create **interactive dashboards** for business insights
 - Segment customers based on financial and demographic factors
-- Support **better credit approval decisions**
+- Support **data-driven credit decision making**

 ---